Jupitern52/TextBraTS/README.md

 [https://drive.google.com/file/d/147283LL2fRDcTYR_vQA-95vbZysjjD1v/view?usp=sharing](https://drive.google.com/file/d/147283LL2fRDcTYR_vQA-95vbZysjjD1v/view?usp=sharing)

-After downloading, place the weights in your desired directory, then run the following command for inference:
+After downloading, place the weights in your desired directory, then run the `test.py` with following command for inference:

 <pre>python test.py --pretrained_dir=/path/to/your/weights/ --exp_name=TextBraTS</pre>

 ## Training

-If you would like to train the model from scratch, please use the following command:
+If you would like to train the model from scratch, you can modify the training code `main.py` and please use the following command:

 <pre>python main.py --distributed --use_ssl_pretrained --save_checkpoint --logdir=TextBraTS</pre>